niil945/MechaCar_Statistical_Analysis/README.md

 ![Linear Regression Summary Results](/Resources/linear_regression_summary.png)

 The slope is not zero since the p-value is 5.35e-11.
-The null hypothesis is rejected as the p-value demonstrates more than random chance.
+The null hypothesis is rejected.
 While the r-squared indicates there is randomness or other unaccounted for factors, it is a moderately accurate model to predict mpg.

 ## T-Tests on Suspension Coils